Operation Thunderbolt (video game)

-Operation Thunderbolt is a 1988 light gun shooter video game developed and published by Taito for arcades.
+Operation Thunderbolt (Japanese: オペレーションサンダーボルト) is a 1988 light gun shooter video game developed and published by Taito for arcades.
 As the sequel to Operation Wolf, changes include two-player gameplay with two positional gun controllers mounted on the arcade cabinet, and a new forward-scrolling pseudo-3D perspective combined with side-scrolling sections.

 The arcade game was a commercial success and was one of the top three highest-grossing dedicated arcade games of 1989 in both Japan and the United States.
 Versions were released for Amiga, Commodore 64, and Super Nintendo Entertainment System.
 The arcade-exclusive sequel Operation Wolf 3 was released in 1994.

 Gameplay

 Green berets Roy Adams and Hardy Jones must save American hostages from a hijacked airliner which was forced to land in the fictional African province, Kalubya.
 They must capture six different bases, shoot enemies with machine guns or grenade launcher, and try to save the hostages.
 Enemies include soldiers, jeeps, tanks, and helicopters, attacking with bullets, grenades, or rockets.

 In stages 4 and 6, killing one of the hostages will decrease the player's life.
 At least one hostage must be rescued in those stages, or the game is over.
 In Stage 8, the players must engage with the lead hijacker holding the pilot hostage.
 Continues are not permitted.
 If the pilot gets killed, a bad ending will be shown "The pilot is dead; escape is impossible".
 If the hijacker is killed, the good ending will be shown where the player and hostages flee the hostile nation, with the plane's takeoff.

 Changes from Operation Wolf include the arcade cabinet using positional gun controllers instead of light gun, two-player simultaneous play with two mounted guns, and a new forward-scrolling pseudo-3D perspective combined with side-scrolling sections.